 distdir Copy files to distribute into '\$(distdir)', before a tarball is constructed.
-Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 118) is used.
+Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 121) is used.

-The variables '\$(top\distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 99) will be passed from the outer package to the subpackage when the distdir target is invoked.
+The variables '\$(top\distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 100) will be passed from the outer package to the subpackage when the distdir target is invoked.
 These two variables have been adjusted for the directory that is being recursed into, so they are ready to use.

 '''

 install

 install-data

 install-exec

 uninstall

-Install or uninstall files (see Chapter 12 [Install], page 95).
+Install or uninstall files (see Chapter 12 [Install], page 96).

 install-dvi

 install-html

 install-info

 install-ps

 install-pdf

 Install only some specific documentation format (see Section 11.1 [Texinfo],

-page 92).
+page 93).

 installdirs

 Create install directories, but do not install any files.

 check

 installcheck

-Check the package (see Chapter 15 [Tests], page 102).
+Check the package (see Chapter 15 [Tests], page 104).

-'''

 mostlyclean

 clean

 distclean

 maintainer-clean

-Cleaning rules (see Chapter 13 [Clean], page 97).
+Cleaning rules (see Chapter 13 [Clean], page 98).

+dvi

+pdf

+ps

+info

+Build the documentation in various formats (see Section 11.1 [Texinfo],

+html

+'''